Humphery7/Nucleus-in-Cells/README.md

 We’ve all seen people suffer from diseases like cancer, heart disease, chronic obstructive pulmonary disease, Alzheimer’s, and diabetes.
 Many have seen their loved ones pass away.
 Think how many lives would be transformed if cures came faster.

 By automating nucleus detection, you could help unlock cures faster—from rare disorders to the common cold.
 Want a snapshot about the 2018 Data Science Bowl?
-View this video.
+View this video : https://www.youtube.com/watch?v=eHwkfhmJexs&feature=youtu.be.

 ## Why nuclei?
 Identifying the cells’ nuclei is the starting point for most analyses because most of the human body’s 30 trillion cells contain a nucleus full of DNA, the genetic code that programs each cell.
 Identifying nuclei allows researchers to identify each individual cell in a sample, and by measuring how cells react to various treatments, the researcher can understand the underlying biological processes at work.